 The CLS Program informs students of this policy and available resources through its orientation program, which is conducted at the beginning of the program.
 CLS Program staff working with participants are trained on this policy.
 Those who respond to, investigate, and adjudicate complaints under this policy also receive training.

-The CLS Program further requires CLS institutes to train their staff and contractors working with participants overseas.
+The CLS Program further requires CLS institutes to train their staff and contractors working with participants in both virtual and overseas program sites.

 Agreement